· LoveMeIV Clinical Team · guides · 9 min read

 Step one: the booking

-Most first visits start with a phone call.
-We took a deliberate decision to make the phone the front door of the practice — not because we love phones, but because for a mobile clinical service, the call is where the right context surfaces.
+The phone is the front door of this practice, deliberately — not because we love phones, but because for a mobile clinical service, the call is where the right context surfaces.
 A patient who wants a Hydrate after a road race needs different prep advice than a patient who wants a Hangover drip after a wedding weekend, and both need different information than a patient who wants the Myers Cocktail because their migraines are getting worse.
 A web form does not draw any of that out.

 A booking, whether by phone or online, captures a few things: the address, the service, an arrival window, and a contact number.
 You’ll get a confirmation by email and SMS, and a HIPAA-aware intake form that takes about three minutes.